marcoverl/CVUserGuide/source/Orchestration.rst

 network, a subnet, and two network ports.

 Either native **HOT** templates, and **AWS CloudFormation** (CFN) templates are supported.
-Templates in **HOT** (Heat Orchestration Template) format are typically, but not necessarily required to be, expressed as `YAML <http://yaml.org>`__ while CFN (AWS CloudFormation) formatted templates are instead typically expressed in `JSON <http://json.org>`__.
+Templates in HOT (Heat Orchestration Template) format are typically, but not necessarily required, to be expressed as `YAML <http://yaml.org>`__ while CFN (AWS CloudFormation) formatted templates are instead typically expressed in `JSON <http://json.org>`__.